apollographql/federation/docs/source/migrating-from-stitching.md

 ---
 title: Migrating from Schema Stitching
+subtitle: How to transition to Apollo Federation
-description: How to move your services to Apollo Federation
+description: Learn how to smoothly transition from schema stitching to Apollo Federation for your distributed federated GraphQL services.
 ---

 If you have a distributed graph that uses schema stitching, follow the